Duckport, Louisiana: Pre-Civil War

 In the early 19th century, the settlement was known as Sparta and was described in Zadok Cramer's Navigator in 1817:

-"Good landing on the left side opposite [My Wife's Island], along a willow shore.
+Good landing on the left side opposite [My Wife's Island], along a willow shore.
 The river bends to the right.
 This island is about 3 miles long.
 Opposite the head of No. 103 on the left shore, the old bed of the river formerly ran across to the Yazoo, and entered that river two miles above its present mouth.
 This tract is marked by the young willows with which it is now filled.
 Just below No. 103, on the right side, and in a right hand bend, is a considerable settlement, called SPARTA, on which resides judge Lindsey, below whose farm the river bears hard against the right hand bank, and it requires some pulling to keep out from among the fallen trees and snags near the shore.
-The bank having given way considerably in one place, an eddy is formed, but it presents no danger if you ply the oars well and keep pretty well out."
+The bank having given way considerably in one place, an eddy is formed, but it presents no danger if you ply the oars well and keep pretty well out.

-My Wife's Island, also known as Paw Paw Island, was described as a particular river navigation hazard (where ships were prone to major hull damage from underwater snags and sawyers), along with "Plum Point, Turkey Island, Dogtooth Bend, Riddle's Point, Number Ten, Devil's Island, Hull's Left Leg, Elk Island, Number Twenty-One, Devil's Backbone, Devil's Tea Table, Hanging Dog's Island, Devil's Elbow, Tyawapita...Shirt-tail Bend, Grand Chain, Goose Island, and the Grave Yard."
+My Wife's Island, also known as Paw Paw Island, was described as a particular river navigation hazard, where boats were prone to major hull damage from snags, which were submerged tree trunks; the boatmen called them, depending on their behavior in the water, sawyers, planters, or preachers.
+My Wife's Island was listed as a notable danger zone, along with "Plum Point, Turkey Island, Dogtooth Bend, Riddle's Point, Number Ten, Devil's Island, Hull's Left Leg, Elk Island, Number Twenty-One, Devil's Backbone, Devil's Tea Table, Hanging Dog's Island, Devil's Elbow, Tyawapita...Shirt-tail Bend, Grand Chain, Goose Island, and the Grave Yard."

 Sparta Plantation was said to have been "one of the first cotton estates in Louisiana."

-Duckport Landing was located between Paw Paw Island and Young's Point along the Mississippi River.
 There was a boat landing at Duckport that was used by mail packet steamboats beginning sometime before 1852.